 Procedures for Harassment Complaints Against a Faculty or Staff Member

 A complaint of harassment against a member of the faculty or staff by a faculty member, staff member, or third party (in circumstances directly related to the faculty or staff member’s position within the College) should be made to the College’s Director of Recruitment and Employment, Cora Clukey (ext.
 5511; firstname.lastname@example.org).
 The Director of Recruitment and Employment will investigate the complaint promptly, either directly or through a designee.
 The investigator will issue a report of the investigation.
-If the investigator concludes that harassment has occurred, he or she will include in the report the remedial action to be taken, including sanctions against the accused faculty or staff member where appropriate.
+If the investigator concludes that harassment has occurred, they will include in the report the remedial action to be taken, including sanctions against the accused faculty or staff member where appropriate.
 Except in cases involving sanctions of suspension or dismissal of the accused faculty or staff member, the decision of the investigator is final.

 Members of the Colby community are encouraged to use the complaint procedures outlined above.
 Complaints may also be filed with the Maine Human Rights Commission (207) 624-6290, 51 State House Station, Augusta, ME 04333.
 For an explanation of when harassment falls under Title IX, please review the College’s Title IX Policy at http://www.colby.edu/sexualviolence/wp-content/uploads/sites/160/2020/09/Title-IX-Sexual-Harassment-Policy.pdf.
 Questions may be directed to Title IX Coordinator Megan Hatch (207-859-4266, titleIX@colby.edu, Eustis 210A).